tbeley/simpleauth-sqlite/README.md

 1. Clone project : gh repo clone tbeley/simpleauth
 2. Create project on [Vercel](https://vercel.com/new)
-3. Create storage on [Vercel](https://vercel.com/dashboard/stores) and link it to the application you created
 4. Create application on [Clerk](https://dashboard.clerk.com/apps/new)
 5. Fill .env.example and rename it .env
 6.  pnpm install